oresults/docs/docs/devices/bluebox-mobile.md

 ### Install the app

-The latest version of the Bluebox Mobile app can be found in the [Google Play Store](https://play.google.com/store/apps/details?id=eu.oresults.bluebox).
+The latest version of the Bluebox Mobile app can be found in the **[Google Play Store](https://play.google.com/store/apps/details?id=eu.oresults.bluebox)**.

 ### Set up the app